python/typing/docs/spec/protocol.rst

   var: Template = Concrete('value', 42)  # OK

-To distinguish between protocol class variables and protocol instance variables, the special ``ClassVar`` annotation should be used as specified by :pep:`526`.
+To distinguish between protocol class variables and protocol instance variables, the special :ref:`ClassVar <classvar>` annotation should be used.
 By default, protocol variables as defined above are considered readable and writable.
 To define a read-only protocol variable, one can use an (abstract) property.